Hoverboard: Magnetic

 In 2011, French artist Nils Guadagnin created a hovering board that floats by magnetic repulsion between it and its base but cannot carry a load.
 The board includes a laser system which ensures stabilization, in addition to an electromagnetic system which makes the levitation possible.

 In October 2011, the Université Paris Diderot in France presented the "Mag surf", a superconducting device which levitates 3 cm above two magnetized repulsing floor rails and can carry up to 100 kg.

 In October 2014, American inventor Greg Henderson demonstrated a prototype hoverboard working on a magnetic levitation system using the electrodynamic wheel principle.
 Similar to maglev trains, the hoverboard requires a surface of non-ferromagnetic metal such as copper or aluminum to function, carrying up to 300 lb while hovering 1 in above the surface.
 Four engines were used to power the magnetic levitation, with the option of applying thrust and spin to the board under user control.
 The prototype was promoted in a campaign on Kickstarter the day of the news coverage, with a price of $10,000 for the first ten boards.
 The New York Times said that although the board worked, Greg Henderson had no personal interest in skateboarding and that the Kickstarter was "basically a publicity stunt," designed to call attention to his company.

-On 24 June 2015, Lexus released a video as part of their "Amazing in Motion" series purporting to show a real hoverboard they had developed, the Slide.
+On June 24, 2015, Lexus released a video as part of their "Amazing in Motion" series purporting to show a real hoverboard they had developed, the Slide.
 It was stated by Lexus that the board worked using liquid-nitrogen-cooled superconductors and permanent magnets.
 The board was shown moving over a conventional-looking concrete skateboard park surface, which led to some skepticism.
 Lexus apparently later admitted that it only works on special metallic surfaces and the surface shown was not just concrete.
 On August 4, 2015, Lexus revealed the working principles of the Slide hoverboard with a promotional campaign, filmed in Barcelona and starring Ross McGouran, a professional London skateboarder.
 Lexus released a series of videos explaining the technology and the whole engineering, research, and development process in association with all its partners.

+On January 7, 2021, the YouTube channel Hacksmith Industries uploaded a video of a functional hoverboard capable of sustaining the weight of a human.
+It uses several electrodynamic wheels to induce eddy currents on an aluminum plate floor.

+On March 22, 2023, a French amateur named Damien Dolata launched on YouTube his first functional version of a hoverboard called Ripulse.
+This hoverboard is capable of levitating a person weighing up to approximately 30 kg above the ground.
+It is composed of 4 magneto-rotational repulsors that create an eddy current in a conductive surface.